PD SAI

 • Payload is capable of on-board processing and transmission of near-real-time imagery and target detection data to the Universal Ground Control Station (UGCS) via a digital data link

-• SAR and MTI Data can be exploited in the Process, Exploitation, and Dissemination (PED) and/or the GCS-E in the UGCS
+• SAR and MTI data can be exploited in the PED and/or the Ground Control Station-Element in the UGCS

 SYSTEM INTERDEPENDENCIES: